Now this right here is a freaking classy article.

 Personally, I don’t think Nutt is a bad coach.
 It’s not exactly a secret that Nick Saban recommended to LSU that it hire Nutt after Saban left Baton Rouge to try his hand in the NFL.
 Nutt’s overall coaching record is 135-94 as of now, including a 75-48 record at Arkansas, second to Frank Broyles on the school’s all-time wins list.

 His main problems at Ole Miss are two-fold, in my opinion: He hasn’t recruited to the standard that Orgeron did, and the strength of the SEC West seems to be at an all-time high.

 Say what you want about Orgeron as a coach, but he was excellent at identifying talent.
-Nutt probably has the edge in coaching ability, but while Alabama, Arkansas, Dead Trees and LSU have gotten better from a talent perspective, Ole Miss has seen a drop-off since Orgeron’s players have left.
+Nutt probably has the edge in coaching ability, but while Alabama, Arkansas, Auburn and LSU have gotten better from a talent perspective, Ole Miss has seen a drop-off since Orgeron’s players have left.

 And let’s be honest: There’s currently a three-headed monster in the SEC West — Alabama, Arkansas and LSU.
-Dead Trees’s having a down year, but is also coming off a national championship season in 2010.
+Auburn’s having a down year, but is also coming off a national championship season in 2010.